Spectra of Overlapping Wishart Matrices and the Gaussian Free Field: Covariance Calculation

 If any edge is visited only once by $w_1$ and $w_2$, then its contribution to the covariance is $0,$ as taking expectations causes the term to vanish.
 Thus, all contributing pairs of walks cover every edge at least twice.
 Also, if the walks $w_1$ and $w_2$ have disjoint edge supports, then by the independence of $\atomword{w_1}$ and $\atomword{w_2},$ the contribution of such pairs $(w_1,w_2)$ to the covariance is $0.$

 As each walk traces out a connected graph, and the graph sum of the two walks has at most $k+l+2$ vertices.
 In the extreme case, the graph is a forest with two trees, the paths have disjoint edge supports, and the contribution of these paths to the covariance is $0.$ If the support of the pair has $k+l+1$ vertices, the walks share a vertex and not an edge, and the contribution is again $0$.
-Further, walks that cover strictly fewer than $k+l$ vertices provide a negligible contribution, as for any pair of walks, $|\Exp \atomword{w_1} \atomword{w_2}| = O(L^{-k-l}),$ but there are only $O(L^{k+l-1})$ many walks on $k+l-1$ or fewer vertices.
+Further, walks that cover strictly fewer than $k+l$ vertices provide a negligible contribution (see the proof of Proposition~\ref{prop:CLS} for details).
 Thus, the only terms that contribute to the limit are those pairs of walks that cover exactly $k+l$ vertices and necessarily traverse a common undirected edge of $K(\mathbb{N},\mathbb{N}).$

 The pairs of walks of this form arise in one of two ways.
 The first possibility is that both of the pairs are depth first search walks of some trees that cover a common edge.
 The second is that both walks cover a unicyclic graph, traversing the cycle once and making excursions along trees that are attached to this cycle.
 The cycle must be common to both walks to ensure that it is traversed twice by the union of walks.
 This much is identical to what occurs for Wigner matrices, see \cite[Lemma 2.1.33]{AnGuZe} for proofs.